Art and Craft Workshops at Wiawaka 2025

 $50 for the workshop and a day pass.

 Patrice has been part of the Adirondack art community for over 25 years.
 She studied art and art history and has worked as a photographer, calligrapher, sign painter, and a teaching artist.
 She was part of the staff at Lower Adirondack Regional Arts Council, later organized community art events, and was a board member of the Lake George Arts Project.
 Throughout her career she has taught art to all ages.
-Presently Patrice is the teaching artist at the World Awareness Children’s Museum.
-Many of her 2-hour classes are inspired by art of the masters.
+Presently Patrice is the teaching artist at the World Awareness Children’s Museum in Glens Falls.
+Many of her 2-hour classes are inspired by the art of the masters.

 Painting with Patrice